Geometry-0619/wordle-solver/README.md

 # wordle-solver
-A simple program that solves the wordle game with an average score of 3.64
+A simple program that solves the wordle game with an average score of 3.64.

 The game can be played at https://bosorioo.github.io/wordle-unlimited/

 The program suggests the best next guess based on information entropy and filters possible answers according to the feedback colors.

-The optimal guess will be displayed with its expected information
+The optimal guess will be displayed with its expected information.

-`wordle.py` contains basic functions to help solving the wordle game
+`wordle.py` contains basic functions to help solving the wordle game.

-`solver.py` suggests the current optimal word
+`solver.py` suggests the current optimal word.

 example usage: